-Major facilities may also be penalized for being more thorough with their reporting.
-The more complications they find, the more federal funding they could lose.
+Major facilities may also be penalized for not being more thorough with their reporting.
+The more complications regulators find, the more public health funding these facilities could lose.

 Dr. Karl Bilimoria, vice president for quality at Northwestern Medicine, whose hospital is being penalized this year, said, “The all-or-none penalty is unlike any other in Medicare’s programs.”
 He said Northwestern takes the penalty seriously because of the amount of money at stake, and also says, “But, at the same time, we know that we will have some trouble with some of the measures because we do a really good job identifying complications”.

 Some of the most prestigious facilities in the country are being hit with penalties, including Ronald Reagan UCLA Medical Center and Cedars-Sinai Medical Center in Los Angeles; UCSF Medical Center in San Francisco; Beth Israel Deaconess Medical Center and Tufts Medical Center in Boston; NewYork-Presbyterian Hospital in New York; UPMC Presbyterian Shadyside in Pittsburgh; and Vanderbilt University Medical Center in Nashville, Tennessee.